gmike070/Logistic/README.md

 ## Conclusion

 This analysis highlights how sales, loyalty, and returns vary across products, promotions, and regions.
-By leveraging coupons strategically, focusing on best-selling categories, and addressing return-heavy areas, the company can increase revenue, improve customer retention, and reduce operational inefficiencies.
+By leveraging coupons strategically, focusing on best selling categories, and addressing return heavy areas, the company can increase revenue, improve customer retention, and reduce operational inefficiencies.